cds-snc/exploration-documentation/ExplorationSprintGuide.md

 *   Discussion time
 *   Playback internal discussion

-Use the [scheduling template](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit#gid=0) to document the meetings in addition to scheduling them in Google Calendar.
+Use the [scheduling template (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit#gid=0) to document the meetings in addition to scheduling them in Google Calendar.

 #### 11.1 Internal kick-off

 The Exploration team will have a week to onboard before the Exploration starts with the partner (Week 1).
 At the beginning of this week there will be a 1-hour team onboarding meeting, which is their official introduction to Exploration.
-Use the [team onboarding deck](https://docs.google.com/presentation/d/178a_IBodqR-5SFxYMwu0EWJMILRW2JE2MJBvn_K1ClU/edit#slide=id.g4cea57f733_0_0).
+Use the [team onboarding deck (internal link only)](https://docs.google.com/presentation/d/178a_IBodqR-5SFxYMwu0EWJMILRW2JE2MJBvn_K1ClU/edit#slide=id.g4cea57f733_0_0).
 Before the meeting you’ll need to fill in information about the partner, the problem space and the service context.

 #### 11.2 Debriefs

 At the end of each day (in Week 2), the team should have an internal debrief to discuss what they heard (sensemaking), what worked and what didn’t work.
-Follow the [Debrief Process](https://docs.google.com/document/d/1dd3hcdHYBn7VNo_2vP0yFXUk_UPe9viFpahBGiznS54/edit) guide.
+Follow the [Debrief Process (internal link only)](https://docs.google.com/document/d/1dd3hcdHYBn7VNo_2vP0yFXUk_UPe9viFpahBGiznS54/edit) guide.
 In total there will likely be 2 stakeholder chats each day, so you’ll need to schedule them in advance.
 You may also want to schedule some debrief meetings during the onboarding week as folks are exploring documentation.

 #### 11.3 Heads down time

-During the stakeholder chats week (Week 2), the team should have time at least once a day to go through the notes and score the department in the [scoring worksheet](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit).
+During the stakeholder chats week (Week 2), the team should have time at least once a day to go through the notes and score the department in the [scoring worksheet (internal link only)](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit).
 They’ll also need time for making the playback documentation (Week 3).
 This requires heads down time that should be scheduled in advance.
 If possible, blocking off the sprint week as an “out of office” week for other non-Exploration meetings is ideal.

 #### 11.4 Discussion time